On any given day, two billion people use Unilever products to look good, feel good and get more out of life

 43% of our managers are women

-Around 303 million people were reached by the end of 2013 through our programmes on handwashing, safe drinking water, oral health and self-esteem
+Around 397 million people reached by end 2014 through our programmes on handwashing, safe drinking water, sanitation, oral health and self-esteem

 We have reduced our waste impact by around 11% since 2010